-GMAT Ratio and Proportion Questions With Solutions
+GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 1